 Signs It’s Time for a New Water Heater

 Sometimes, the signs your water heater has died or is dying happen suddenly.
 In these cases, you have no question about what’s going on.
 That puddle on the floor, for example, is a dead giveaway.
-Other times, water heater problems develop more slowly.
+Other times, water heater issues develop more slowly.
 It may be time for an assessment if you notice any of the following and aren’t sure about the age of your water heater:

 - No hot water or inadequate hot water for your peak time usage